ArtemisMucaj/mobile-robot/README.md

 # Mobile robotics project

+## Written in C++ with ROS

 A Pioneer 3AT Mobile Robot is used to generate a map of a chosen environment.
-The code implements RRT (rapidly exploring random tree) algorithm to generate a path the robot can follow.
+The code implements a RRT (rapidly exploring random tree) algorithm to generate a path the robot can follow.

 ## Features